byu-cpe/ecen330/_pages/simon_display.md

 I have provided the entire [simonDisplay.h](https://github.com/byu-cpe/ecen330_student/blob/master/lab6/simonDisplay.h) file.
 You must implement all of the functions as shown.
 Read the comments to understand what operations each function must perform.

-There is no runTest program provided for simonDisplay.
-You may want to write your own test code to verify your functions are working correctly.
+There is no runTest requirement for your completed implementation of simonDisplay.
+In your [simonDisplay.h](https://github.com/byu-cpe/ecen330_student/blob/master/lab6/simonDisplay.h) file, however, there is a *simonDisplay_runTest()* function.
+This is in there purely for your own benefit, and as such it is a completely optional function.
+None of the milestones in this lab will call this function, so you can feel free to implement it (or not) however you would like to test your display